Shagshag/prestashop-documentation/ProductSupplierCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ProductSupplier.php line 120
+* This method is defined in [classes/ProductSupplier.php line 120](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ProductSupplier.php#120)

 #### Arguments